ntrezowan/the-plain/_posts/2020-5-27-encrypt-ec2-ebs-root-volume-in-aws.md

 ---

-### How EBS decrypts a volume
+### How EBS volume encryption/decryption works

-1. An EBS volume requests for Data Encryption key to KMS
+1. An encrypted EBS volume requests for `Data Encryption Key` to KMS upon creation

-2. KMS sends a Data Encryption Key encrypted by the Customer Managed Key which is stored in the EBS volume metadata
+2. KMS sends a `Data Encryption Key` encrypted by the `Customer Managed Key` which is stored in the EBS volume metadata

-3. When the instance is launched, EC2 instance sends a request to KMS to decrypt the encrypted Data Encryption Key to the KMS
+3. When the instance is launched, EC2 instance (not the EBS volume) sends a request to KMS to decrypt the  Data Encryption Key to the KMS

-4. KMS decrypts the Data Encryption Key and sends it back to EC2 instance
+4. KMS decrypts the Data Encryption Key and sends it as plaintext to EC2 instance

-5. Now EC2 instance decrypts the volume using the Data Encryption Key
+5. EC2 instance decrypts the volume using the Data Encryption Key

 ---